intellism/vscode-comment-translate/README.md

 Many excellent projects have a lot of annotations, and users can quickly understand the code intent.
 However, if the user is not familiar with the annotated language, it will bring difficulties in understanding.
 This plugin uses the Google Translate API to translate comments for the VSCode programming language.

 ## Features
 Identify the comment portion of the code without interfering with reading.
-Support for different languages, single-line, multi-line comments.
+Support for different languages, single-line, multi-line comments
-
 ![Introduction](./doc/image/cn/Introduction.gif)